Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 Before we get onto the builds themselves, let’s discuss how to choose one because there are many options.

-Whatever you choose, by the late game you’ll be using skills from multiple trees since you’ll have access to many skill points.
+Whatever you choose, by the late game, you’ll be using skills from multiple trees since you’ll have access to many skill points.
 The trick is to select a build that suits your playstyle.
-For example, it’s silly to spend points on Axii skills if you’re never going to use them.

-Below are 7 options for some of the best early game, combat, signs, alchemy, and multi-tree builds in Witcher 3.
+Below are eight options for the best early game, mid-game, combat, signs, alchemy, and multi-tree builds in Witcher 3.
 All of these builds have been tested in the next-gen 4.0 patch.

 Early Game Build